rchillyard/Number/README.md

 ======================
 Apart from the special cases of $\pi$ and e, there is no way currently to store transcendental numbers.
-For numbers such as natural log of 2, we can express this lazily through an Expression.
+For numbers such as natural log of 2, we can express this lazily through an _Expression_.
 A transcendental is based on an expression which can be evaluated.
-Other transcendentals that are not based on an expression, are specified simply as constants, for example, gamma, the Euler-Mascheroni constant.
+Other transcendentals that are not based on an expression, are specified simply as constants, for example, $\gamma$, the Euler-Mascheroni constant.
 See the _Introduction.sc_ worksheet for examples.

 Error Bounds (Fuzziness)